Chlorates - Chlorine-free cleaning of milking equipment

 - Water Heating Options for Dairy Farms (PDF)

 - The efficacy of teat disinfectant products – Which product should I choose?
 (PDF)

 - Understanding the impact of chlorine/chlorine-free cleaning approaches and other factors on the microbial composition of raw milk (PDF)

 - In factory cip post Chlorine (PDF)

 - Dairy Wash Trough Calculator - work out how much water is recommended for the rinse and wash routine on your milking machine.

 - Chlorine-free Wash Routines (PDF)

-- Chemicial analysis of Chlorine-free detergent cleaning products August 2021 (PDF)
+- Chemical analysis of Chlorine-free detergent cleaning products_Dec 2021 (PDF)

 - Chlorates Workshops February and May 2016